Applying for Financial Aid

 The University of Missouri - St. Louis offers several scholarships for which students are considered automatically when they are admitted to UMSL.
 Other scholarships require students to submit an application.
-The link to the scholarship application is at the bottom of this page.
+The link to the online scholarship application is at the bottom of this page.
 Please be sure to read all information carefully before starting the scholarship application.

 Steps for Applying for Scholarships at UMSL